kushagra0g/video-analysis/README.md

   This project extracts audio from videos, transcribes it via OpenAI Whisper (either through OpenAI API or locally).
 It then analyzes the transcript through another OpenAI API call.

+  **NOTE** : This project currently does not support analysing videos which do not convey information through audio. **Any information that is not conveyed through audio will not be analysed.** This is because, the project currently extracts              audio from the video file and then transcribes it.
+The transcription is then used for further analysis.

   ## Usage :
 1. Open `config.py` and set the following:
    - `path_to_video_directory`: path to the folder containing your videos.